AlexandrErohin/TP-Link-Archer-C6U/README.md

 - Run `pip install -e path/to/repo`.
 - Make changes to files within the `tplinkrouter6u` directory.
 - Exercise the changes following the "Usage" section above.

+The sanity check test.py illustrates a few tests and runs through a list of queries in queries.txt creating logs of the results of each query in the logs folder.
+This can be used to capture the dictionary output of all cgi-bin form submissions.

 ## Thanks To
  - [EncryptionWrapper for TP-Link Archer C6U](https://github.com/ericpignet/home-assistant-tplink_router/pull/42/files) by [@Singleton-95](https://github.com/Singleton-95)